jonnyjackson26/jonny-jackson/content/posts/bible-genealogy-viewer.md

 **Sibling relationships**
 It wasn't until after I had finished this project that I realized it was possible for someone to have siblings but no father/mother/spouse/children.
 For example, person A could be listed simply as a brother to person B, and person B's mother could connect back to Adam and Eve, but just because A and B are "brothers," doesnt mean they necesarrily share the same parent that connects to Adam and Eve.
 In the original dataset, we're given a list of siblings and half siblings, so we have the data to fix this, I just didn't think about this till later.
 If someone has the time and interest to go back and fix my mistake, it would be well accepted.
 It would require creating a new type of connection "sibling" in the graph.
 However, I'm not even sure that anyone is left out of the family tree that should be here because of this error.
-A full list of people with only sibling relationships and not parental/spouse/children relationships is available ([Here](reports/orphaned-siblings-report.txt))
+A full list of people with only sibling relationships and not parental/spouse/children relationships is available on GitHub.

 ## Other Notes about this code: